hevel86/CamExtractor/README.md

 # CamExtractor
-Cam extractor written in python
+Cam extractor written in python to pull datapoints from Excel files